 - Grants: Grants are offered by the government, colleges and private companies.
 They are disbursed based on financial need, and they do not need to be repaid.

 - Scholarships: Scholarships are similar to grants, but they are often merit-based.
 Some also award money if you belong to niche organizations or have unusual interests.

 - Part-time work: If you can, find a summer job or part-time employment while you’re in school to help offset the costs of education.
 Some colleges offer work-study programs or advertise job opportunities that are more flexible with class schedules.

-Student loans are available to cover a wide range of college costs, including on-campus and off-campus housing.
 While you can use student loans for living expenses, be smart about how you spend your money.
 Your loans can cover a lot of things, but not everything.
 Don’t spend more than you need, and always remember that you’ll have to pay back anything you borrow.